Sprytile/SprytileDocs/docs/quick-start.md

 ![Paint Settings](img/paint-settings.png)

 Paint mode is dependent on the angle of your viewport.
-Try to rotate the camera so you're facing the front of the mesh you're painting on.
+Try to rotate the camera so you're facing the front of the face you're painting on.

 ![Painting View Rotation](img/paint-tool-rotation.gif)